ItsYourAnirban/kolkata-weather-ml/README.md

 3. Commit changes (`git commit -am 'Add new model'`)
 4. Push to branch (`git push origin feature/new-model`)
 5. Create Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Weather patterns based on historical Kolkata climate data
-- Scikit-learn documentation and examples
-- Python data science community
-- Matplotlib and Seaborn visualization libraries

-## 📞 Support

-For questions and support:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review module documentation
-- Run help command in the application

 ---

 **Made with ❤️ for learning Machine Learning and Data Science**